frederic-perez/AmE-dictionary/data/dictionary.md

 __God's honest truth__ _idiom_ The absolute, unequivocal truth.
 (I.e., as if spoken by God Himself.)
 __godmother__ _n_ :two::hammer: _A fairy godmother._
 __godsend__ _n_
+__Godwin's law__ _idiom_ A maxim stating that the longer an online debate continues, the higher the likelihood that a comparison will be made to Adolf Hitler or the Nazis.
+The concept is credited to American lawyer and author Mike Godwin. _Someone in this thread will be compared to Hitler soon enough—it's just Godwin's law._
 __gofer__ _n_ _slang_
 __goggle__ _v_ Look with amazement; look stupidly. _Syn_ gape, gawk, gawp _He goggled at her in astonishment._
 __gold digger__ _n_ _informal_ A woman who has relationships with rich men so that they will give her money.